TorbjornHoltmon/Generate-Typescript-Client-From-OpenApi/README.md

-Please se my guide on:
+Please see my guide on:

 http://holtmon.dev/articles/generating-a-typescript-client-from-swagger-OpenApi-and-publishing-it-as-a-package